 We provided a free to 50% discounted, quality education, uniforms, shoes, back packs, books, pencils, games and creative learning tools to over 30 children.
 We provided daily breakfast to all our students and we hired trained,educated teachers and staff.

-We began the School of St. Nicholas to educate disadvantaged children who could not afford school fees.
+We began the School of St. Nicholas (now Fr.
+Christmas Academy) to educate disadvantaged children who could not afford school fees.
 We accepted bright children born into chronic poverty.
 Most of our children live with their single mothers or grandmother in a one room rented hut with no internal plumbing, electricity or toilets.
-It is through education that we will end the cycle of poverty for themselves and their families in the years to come.
+It is through education that we will help end the cycle of poverty for themselves and their families in the years to come.

 Without an official school building, our students began their education in the living room of a rented house.
 Our students arrived early every day.
 They came with eager anticipation to receive an education.
 School of St. Nicholas was an academically challenging environment, we were so happy to see our students thriving.
 What a blessing to see the daily, weekly and monthly growth of our students.
 One child at a time, lives were changed.